 An Overview of ISO 9001:2015

-ISO 9001 is an international standard that specifies the requirements to establish, implement, maintain, and continually improve a Quality Management System (QMS).
-Organizations implement ISO 9001 to demonstrate their ability to consistently provide products and services that meet and exceed customer requirements.
-ISO 9001 is a world’s leading quality management standard and has been implemented by over one million organizations in more than 170 countries.
+ISO 9001 is an international standard that specifies the requirements to establish, implement, maintain and continually improve a Quality Management System (QMS).
+Organizations implement the ISO 9001 to demonstrate their ability to consistently provide products and services that meet and exceed customer requirements.
+ISO 9001 is the world’s leading quality management standard and has been implemented by over one million organizations in more than 170 countries.

 What is Documented Information?

 As per ISO 9000:2015 (QMS – Fundamentals and Vocabulary), the “documented information” is defined as the information required to be controlled and maintained by an organization and the medium on which it is contained.
 The example of documented information can be a record, specification, procedure, drawing, report, standard, etc.

 The term “document” is defined as information created in order for the organization to operate e.g. procedures, instructions, specifications, guidelines, and criteria, etc. The term “record” is defined as a document that provides evidence of results achieved or activities performed e.g. evidence of training, calibration, corrective action, internal audit, traceability and management review activities, etc. A set of documented information, for example, specifications and records, is frequently called “documentation”.

 In the previous version of the ISO 9001 standard, the documented information requirement was stated in terms of “Control of Documents and Control of Records” but ISO 9001:2015 uses a standardized term “documented information” to refer to both documents and records.
 This latest version of ISO 9001 uses the term “retain documented information” to describe a record (e.g. retain the results of corrective actions) and “maintain documented information” to describe a document (e.g. maintain the scope of QMS).
 The document is live information and needs to be updated as required while a record is a history of an event, activity, or action.